Visiting the Guinness Storehouse is a must for Stout drinkers, but what if you don’t like dark beer — or beer at all?

 When traveling in Dublin, a visit to the Guinness Storehouse is a must-have experience.
 Even if you are not a stout — or even a beer — drinker, I recommend the Guinness Storehouse for its interactive approach to sharing the beer brewing process.
 Of course, if you enjoy a proper pint, a visit here is a no-brainer!

-Pin this to your Pinterest for future trip planning!
+Save the image below to your Ireland board on Pinterest for future trip planning!